the District of Columbia the 51st State!

 ABOUT U.S. SENATOR MICHAEL D. BROWN

 CAPITOL HILL: I have worked on getting cosponsors for our statehood bills in both houses of Congress.
-I have spoken directly with more than two dozen members of Congress who have cosponsored our
+I have spoken directly with members of both parties in an effort to get our legislation passed.

 SENATE TESTIMONY: Along with Delegate Eleanor Holmes Norton (D-D.C.), Alice M. Rivlin, Ph.D., of The Brookings Institution, and Wade Henderson, former president of the Leadership Conference on Civil